Anoncheg1/diboard/README.md

 TODO:
 ----------
-1. create new web-frontend with HTML cache
+1. create another web-frontend with external templates and more minimalistic.
 2. replace XOVER with new commands.

 For nntpchan: